The Best Smoked Tri-tip

 Tri-tip with fat intact.

-Tri-tip can come with or without the fat cap removed.
-If yours comes with a fat cap, it’s your choice if you want to leave it on or not.
-I prefer to remove it, as I want to ensure that the seasoning hits all the meat.
+If yours comes with a fat cap, you can leave it on or remove it.
+I prefer to remove it so the seasoning hits all the meat.

-Remove any silver skin that may be on the tri-tip.
-It helps to use the full length of the blade for nice clean cuts.
+To do this, remove any silver skin that may be on the tri-tip.
+It helps to use the full length of the blade for nice, clean cuts.

 trimmed tritip with a pile of silverskin and the fatcap above it with a knife in the middle